RubyMine lets you translate your Stylus code into CSS on the fly.

-If an applicable file watcher is configured and enabled in the current project, RubyMine starts it automatically upon the event specified in the New Watcher dialog.
+If an applicable File Watcher is configured and enabled in the current project, RubyMine starts the compiler automatically upon the event specified in the New Watcher dialog.

 If the Auto-save edited files to trigger the watcher checkbox is selected, the File Watcher is invoked as soon as any changes are made to the source code.

-If the Auto-save edited files to trigger the watcher checkbox is cleared, the File Watcher is started upon save ( , Ctrl+S) or when you move focus from RubyMine (upon frame deactivation).
+If the Auto-save edited files to trigger the watcher checkbox is cleared, the File Watcher is started upon save ( , Control+S) or when you move focus from RubyMine (upon frame deactivation).

 Configuring syntax highlighting